Considered the "most beautiful village in Oman", Misfat Al Abriyeen is a great stop during the day or for an overnight stay.

 View of Misfat Al Abriyeen and plantations

-At the entrance of the village there is is a map o the village, the points of interests and the ailing trails.
+At the entrance of the village there is a map of the village, the points of interests and the walking trails.

 The hiking trails are all indicated with painted flags orange, white, red: